General Information

 You will continue on Sawbill Trail for another 5 miles.
 This road is a bit rougher but does not require a 4×4.
 It will bring you right into Sawbill Lake Campground and Sawbill Canoe Outfitters.

-Road Conditions and Google Maps
+Sawbill Lake Road Conditions and Google Maps

-In our experience the roads are in decent shape and do not require a 4×4.
-They can become potholed after heavy rains and you can run into downed trees if you are coming after a storm.
 More importantly, watch for turtles!
 Each year we go in June and feel like we’re playing frogger trying to avoid them as they nest in the gravel!
 Another positive is that the road signage has improved significantly over the years.
 Follow these instructions and I promise you will not get lost, unlike us on our first trip!

 We also recommend downloading the section of map on Google Maps directly to your phone.
-This way you can continue to use Google Maps once you leave the cellphone coverage area (which occurs shortly after you leave Tofte!
+This way, you can continue to use Google Maps once you leave the cellphone coverage area (which occurs shortly after you leave Tofte!

 Last Stops for Food, Drinks, & Supplies: